lead generation

 Continuously measure the performance of your lead nurturing campaigns.

-Track metrics such as open rates, click-through rates,
+Track metrics such as open, click-through,

 and conversion rates to understand what’s working and where you can improve.